near/docs/docs/tutorials/contracts/nfts/4-core.md

 ### Transfer call function

 Let's consider the following scenario.
 An account wants to transfer an NFT to a smart contract for performing a service.
-The traditional approach would be to use an approval management system, where the receiving contract is granted the ability to transfer the NFT to themselves afer completing
+The traditional approach would be to use an approval management system, where the receiving contract is granted the ability to transfer the NFT to themselves after completion.

 This allowance workflow takes multiple transactions.
 If we introduce a “transfer and call” workflow baked into a single transaction, the process can be greatly improved.